aliyusifov99/poland_house_price_prediction/README.md

 ## Project Overview

 The goal of this project is to provide a web application that can predict house and rent prices based on various features such as location, size, and amenities.
 The backend API is implemented using FastAPI, and the frontend is built with Streamlit.
 The application is containerized using Docker and deployed on Google Cloud Run.
+Data is versioned using DVC(Data Version Control).

 **Try the Website**: [Poland House Price Prediction](https://streamlit-frontend-2vop66ad7a-uc.a.run.app/)